alanyiyu/tennis/README.md

 ## Purpose:

-We want to build a model to either (a) predict individual tennis matches or (b) predict next season's results OR (c) we want to compare and contrast the men's and women's professional tennis tours.

-(a/b) There is a huge betting economy contignent on these match/season results.
-Not that we will participate, but in general, it's of interest to sports viewers who will win.
-There are several fantasy sports leagues that follow results closely.
-What factors go into predicting who will win?
-How does this compare with popular perception of who will win?
-What variables are "X-factors" that are impossible to model?
-Can we predict upsets/unexpected results?
-Is predicting a tennis match/season possible? **END PRODUCT: model predicting future results**

-(c) There is often a perception that women's tennis is lower quality than men's tennis.
+There is often a perception that women's tennis is lower quality than men's tennis.
 Some people say that women are less capable and their style of play is less exciting.
 On another note, the women's tour is characterized as far more unpredictable than the men's tour.
-What does the data say about the similarities and differences between the tours, with regards to specific match statistics (like serve, return, unforced errors, winners), impact on social media/news world, and consistency of top players? **END PRODUCT: visualizations/statistical analysis**
+What does the data say about the similarities and differences between the tours, with regards to specific match statistics (like serve, return, unforced errors, winners), impact on social media/news world, and consistency of top players?

 ## Data:
 https://tennisabstract.com has extensive data that we can scrape. https://github.com/JeffSackmann contains many CSV files on individual tennis match data AND overall season result data.